 What is Excessive Licking?

 Excessive licking is a compulsive behavior which can affect any dog, of either gender, of any age and of any breed.
 While it is a behavior which can drive a pet parent crazy, it is not without its serious side.
-Many canines who lick compulsively do so from anxiety reasons, there are also some underlying systemic causes which must be addressed to protect your pet.
+While some canines who lick compulsively do so due to anxiety, there are also some underlying systemic causes which must be addressed to protect your pet.

 Excessive licking is the compulsive licking of any surface for a period of time which is longer than is needed for exploratory or investigative purposes.